Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

 * #### **SHORT BIOGRAPHY**

-  I’m a 4th-year undergraduate at the Honored [Yao Class](https://iiis.tsinghua.edu.cn/en/yaoclass/) of IIIS, Tsinghua University, and the recipient of the highest honor [Yao Award](https://iiis.tsinghua.edu.cn/en/list-673-1.html) for my undergraduate achievements.
+  I’m a 4th-year undergraduate in the Honored [Yao Class](https://iiis.tsinghua.edu.cn/en/yaoclass/) of IIIS, Tsinghua University, and the recipient of the highest honor [Yao Award](https://iiis.tsinghua.edu.cn/en/list-673-1.html) for my undergraduate achievements.
 I am a curious, proactive, and aspirant student with a broad range of research interests, especially the techniques and theories that can potentially have fantastic real-world impacts.
 My current research lies in an intersection of blockchain, applied cryptography, data processing and analysis, and mechanism design.
 I'm also an experienced competitive programmer with notable achievements.

+  For more information, {{< icon name="download" pack="fas" >}}  {{< staticref "uploads/CV.pdf" "newtab" >}}you can download my CV here :){{< /staticref >}}.

+  I'm currently looking for a PhD position in blockchain-related areas.
+Should you have any further questions on the projects or want to talk about possible collaboration, feel free to drop an email at [marco.cheng712@gmail.com](marco.cheng712@gmail.com).